 In the Women’s National League, four teams hail from Dublin, including Bohemian F.C., Shelbourne F.C., Peamount United and DLR Waves.

 At an international level, the Republic of Ireland field twenty teams with the Irish senior men’s and women’s being the most well known.
 Back in 1990, Ireland reached the quarterfinals of the men’s World Cup – an event which is still remembered fondly by football fans throughout the country today.

 Dublin’s Premier Division Teams

-Bohs longstanding rivals, Shamrock Rovers, are Ireland’s most successful club.
-That’s a long-held distinction – they won the first League in 1922-1923.
-They were the first Irish team to compete in European competition, taking part in the 1957 European Cup.
+Bohs’ long-standing rivals, Shamrock Rovers, are Ireland’s most successful club.
+That’s a long held distinction – back in 1923, they won the first League competition they took part in.
+They were also the first Irish team to compete in Europe, taking part in the 1957 European Cup.
 Their large following of devoted fans saved the club from financial ruin in the late 2000s.
-Their home ground is Tallaght Stadium.
+Today, their home ground is in Tallaght Stadium in West Dublin.

-Mighty Aviva Stadium, the home of Irish rugby, rises from the red brick terrace houses of Beggar’s Bush on the banks of the River Dodder.
-Rugby has been played here since 1872 when Henry Dunlop and the Irish Champion Athletics Club laid out sports grounds here.
-The first representative match was played between Leinster and Ulster in 1876 and Ireland’s first international fixture against England in 1878 – making it the world’s oldest rugby union test venue.
-It is now home to the Irish Rugby Football Union (IRFU), the body that manages rugby union in both the Republic of Ireland and Northern Ireland.
+By the banks of the River Dodder, the mighty Aviva Stadium rises up from the surrounding red brick terraces of Beggars Bush.
+This is the home of Irish rugby.
+Rugby has been played here at Lansdowne Road since 1872 when Henry Dunlop and the Irish Champion Athletics Club first laid out sports grounds.
+Ireland’s first international fixture against England took place here in 1878, making it the world’s oldest rugby union test venue.
+Today, the Aviva Stadium is home to the Irish Rugby Football Union – the body that manages rugby union in both the Republic of Ireland and Northern Ireland.